dangle/alfred/README.md

 ```

   > [!WARNING]
-  > Always verify the contents of the script before running any code from the internet.
+  > Always verify the contents of any code from the internet before running it.

 ### Manually Install Using Docker Compose